Frosthaven/yank-system-ops.nvim/README.md

 This plugin is still under development and is in the PROTOTYPE phase.

 `yank-system-ops.nvim` is a Neovim plugin that attempts to bridge the gap between Neovim and your operating system's file management and clipboard functionalities.
-It allows you to move files and folders between Neovim sessions and other OS applications through its hotkeys.
+It allows you to move files and folders between Neovim directories (even across sessions!), file explorers, chat programs, and more with it's various "yank" and "paste" operations.

 ## ✨ Features